Alonsovl88074/Property-Management-Performance-Dashboard/README.md

 *   **Connecting Operations to Financial Outcomes:**
     *   **Insight:** The **"Financial Snapshot"** dashboard, linked with operational data (e.g., `Total Expenses` by `WorkOrders[Category]`), clearly shows the cost associated with maintenance.
 High costs in a specific category, combined with slow **"Speed to Repair"**, suggest not only inefficiency but also potentially higher expense without correlating speed gains.
-    *   **Recommendation:** Benchmark these costs and speeds against industry data (as Profit Coach's platform aims to do) and investigate outliers (vendors, units, or types of repairs) that are costing more or taking longer than expected.
+    *   **Recommendation:** Benchmark these costs and speeds against industry data and investigate outliers (vendors, units, or types of repairs) that are costing more or taking longer than expected.
     *   **Impact:** Optimizing maintenance processes reduces operational expenses, directly improving the **"Net Profit"**.

 **Conclusion on Consulting Value:**